- Additional Plants: ornamentals, trees

 The purpose of this project is to move nursery production towards more sustainable management practices.
 To accomplish this task, evidence-based recommendations are needed to improve wood ornamental cropping while minimizing weed, pest arthropod and disease concerns.
 Our project will evaluate the impacts of cover crop use in field-grown woody ornamental production.

-While the impact of cover crops have been studied extensively in row crop and vegetable production, less is known about how cover crops may positively or negatively affect perennial woody ornamental production.
+While the impact of cover crops has been studied extensively in row crop and vegetable production, less is known about how cover crops may positively or negatively affect perennial woody ornamental production.
 Woody ornamental production systems are complicated to manage due to the many plant species grown on a single nursery.
 To effectively serve this industry, management solutions must be applicable to a wide range of tree and shrub crops.
 Of particular interest to growers is the amount of competition endured by trees in fields with cover crops growing within tree rows as compared to rows with weeds or those kept clean with pre-emergent herbicides.
 The presence of cover crops may alter arthropod pest and beneficial communities as well.
 An additional gap in our knowledge base is the efficacy of biofumigant cover crops for management of soil-borne diseases in multi-year cropping systems such as those of woody perennials.

 The objectives include an investigation of the use of cover crops in woody ornamental production systems through: